-Dear Pat: My manager has agreed to my recent request to work from home on Tuesdays and Thursdays.
+Dear Pat: My manager has agreed to my request to work from home on Tuesdays and Thursdays.
 On the other days, I’ll work at the corporate office, maintaining my usual full-time schedule.
-I’m thrilled to get the go-ahead but he’s suggesting a 10% pay cut as part of my telework deal.
+I’m thrilled to get the go-ahead but he’s suggesting a 10% pay cut as part of my telecommuting arrangement.
 Is that customary? ~ Confounded Courtney

 Dear Courtney: In a word, no.

 The fact is, surveys show that most people would take a pay cut to work from home.
 It’s a reflection of how much they crave free time and flexibility.